somerandomviolinkid/somerandomviolinkid.github.io/README.md

 current functional elements (anything that isn't included in this list isn't functional): buildings on planet tab, everything on worker tab, build & upgrade research center and first 3 research items, everything on factory tab EXCEPT upgrade

+discord (join if you want to know what i'm currently working on): https://discord.gg/6jb7PmeD7m